-wood, and vinyl.
-Additional materials may be substituted Colors or tones that are characteristic of the architectural materials shall include but not be limited to brick, stone, used for each building facade.
-Acceptable elevation by approval of the developer or ARB.
-COLORS used.
+COLORS

+used.
 Limited accent colors may be used to complement the building design.
-The use of fluorescent or garish colors style selected, and which will compliment the character of the community and adjacent developments, should be shall be prohibited.
+The use of fluorescent or garish colors style selected, and which will compliment the character of Colors or tones that are characteristic of the architectural the community and adjacent developments, should be shall be prohibited.